Opening Remarks by Angel Gurría, Secretary-General of the OECD, delivered at the Japan 50th Anniversary Symposium

 And, most recently, Japan has been a leading voice in establishing the South-East Asia Regional Programme.

-Japan has played a crucial role in our path breaking work on Base Erosion and Profit Shifting (BEPS) as Chair of the OECD Committee on Fiscal Affairs (CFA), and has strived to broaden and strengthen our work on development.
+Japan has played a crucial role in our path breaking work on Tax (BEPS) as Chair of the OECD Committee on Fiscal Affairs (CFA), and has strived to broaden and strengthen our work on development.

 These rich and wide-ranging contributions are of great value to the OECD and its member countries.
 But, much like a Japanese Bonsai tree, which represents harmony between nature and man, the Japan-OECD relationship is one of balance and equality.
 The OECD has also helped to support Japan’s own growth and vitality.